openmc-data-storage/hdf5_nuclear_data_reader/README.md

 ./target/debug/website_example
 ```

-Python h5py can also access the cross section format
+Python h5py can also access the cross section format and I've been using this to compare outputs
 ```python
 import h5py